-This Labour Management Plan (LMP) aims to ensure proper working conditions, including occupational health and safety and protection from sexual exploitation, abuse and sexual harassment, for staff recruited to manage the Solomon Islands Covid-19 Emergency Response Project.
+This Labour Management Plan (LMP) aims to ensure proper working conditions, including occupational health and safety and protection from sexual exploitation, abuse and sexual harassment, for staff recruited to manage the Project.
 Government workers who participate in the Project as part of their broader responsibilities will be covered by Project occupational health and safety measures and by measures to protect the workforce in terms of child labour and forced labour.
 Health care workers in facilities that benefit from Project activities are outside the scope of this LMP.

 The Ministry of Health and Medical Services (MHMS) will be responsible for Project management, implementation and coordination with other government ministries and stakeholders.
-The MHMS will establish a Project Management Unit (PMU), led by the Undersecretary Administration and Finance (USAF).
-The PMU will be responsible for the day-to-day management of the Project, including financial management, procurement, safeguard preparation, consolidation of workplan and budget, financial audit, compliance with the World Bank's Environmental and Social Framework (ESF), and monitoring and evaluation (M&E).
+The MHMS has established a Project Management Unit (PMU), led by the Undersecretary Administration and Finance (USAF).
+The PMU will be responsible for the day-to-day management of the Project, including financial management, procurement, environment and social risk management preparation, consolidation of workplan and budget, financial audit, compliance with the World Bank's Environmental and Social Framework (ESF), and monitoring and evaluation (M&E).
 The PMU will be staffed with a core team with expertise in Project management, procurement, financial management, environment and social risk management, and monitoring and evaluation.
 Individual consultants with specific skill sets will be recruited to provide support to the PMU as needed.
-Pending recruitment of the PMU, and in view of the emergency nature of the Project, however, the Project will be managed on an interim basis by existing MHMS staff and by staff on an existing World Bank financed project in Solomon Islands.
-It is envisaged that these interim arrangements will operate for the first six months of the Project.